demisto/content/Packs/FiltersAndTransformers/Scripts/AnyMatch/README.md

 This filter accepts two inputs, left and right, each of which can be either a single element of any type (e.g., string, int, etc.) or a list of elements.
 The filter iterates over each element in the left input and returns all elements that have a substring that is equal to an element from the right side.
 The matching process is case-insensitive, meaning it disregards letter case during the comparison.

 All inputs are treated either as a string or as a list of strings, if it contains a comma.
-Json on the other hand is always treated as one string.
+A JSON is always treated as a string.

 Since the comparison treats all inputs as strings, integers and strings are considered equal during the evaluation.